loulafripouille/express-form-handler/README.md

 - **UUID** - check if the string is a UUID (version 3, 4 or 5).
 - **uppercase** - check if the string is uppercase.

+check the [validator module](https://www.npmjs.com/package/validator) for more informations, etc.

 ### Form constraints supported

 - **equal** - check if the field value match with the given field value.